 Life in the wild is wonderful.
 You fill your eyes with wonder until your brain cannot process the beauty anymore.
 The rocks, the flora and fauna, the bogs and marshes, tussock grasses, breeze, and humans marching on with soaked boots.
 All these things put a blanket on reality.
 And a traveler forgets the traffic and noise awaiting them in the city.

 We entered the dragon and took a short break on its tongue – the soft grass.

 The rocks (Dragon’s teeth) were baked whole brown by the dragon’s fire.
 It was an amazing sight that seemed to take us back in time.
-This space looked like an ancient kingdom with the teeth giving it an impenetrable wall.
-The middle like a king’s throne and the heart of the citadel.
+This space looked like an ancient kingdom with teeth giving it an impenetrable wall.
+The middle is like a king’s throne and the heart of the citadel.
 Around him were rocks that had a natural formation similar to the Moai heads on Easter Island (Rapa Nui).
 These were soldiers guarding their kingdom.
 We were the invaders….

 The group behind us shouted and we could hear their echoes bouncing back from the animal’s jaws.
 We had fought our fight; it was time to move on!

 Quitting voice in my head